WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 "You have our word, Commander."
 &nbsp;

 It did not matter.
-For all his plans, WarWolff had failed.

 Victrix Mortalis closed around them like a noose.
 WarWolff had understood the enemy's tactic before battle, but he had charged in anyway.
 He had sacrificed his fleet.

-\_sharky\_'s ship titled upward at an awkward angle.
+\_sharky\_'s ship tilted upward at an awkward angle.
 Explosions rupturing along his side.

 A torpedo slipped past Sumara's shield.
 Killing her engine and stopping her ship in its tracks.